 Please email all items to firstname.lastname@example.org

-Please reference the internship position for which you are applying in your application and the approximate number of hours per week you are hoping to work.
+Please reference the internship position for which you are applying in your application, the approximate number of hours per week you are hoping to work, and your preferred start and stop dates.

 Types of Internships:

-PMC internships generally fall into one of four departments depending on our needs.
-The below summaries are a general description of types of work done by interns and are not a guarantee of an available internship in that department at any given time.
+PMC internships generally fall into one of five departments depending on availability.
+The below summaries are a general description of types of work and are not a guarantee of an available internship in that department at any given time.

 - Researching potential funders.